top of page

 What makes Historic South Downtown unique?

-One of the many incredible things about HSD is our willingness to adapt funding with the immediate needs of our community.
+One of the many incredible things about HSD has been our ability to pivot funding toward the immediate needs of our community.
 This was never more true than these past few years.
 Due to the pandemic, many of our grantees had to quickly pivot their program focuses to stay afloat and provide immediate aid.
 Unlike other grant programs, HSD understands that as the world changes, our needs change with it.
 We are always open to communication with our grantees if a project must refocus from its original plan.

 Can I get funding?

-Currently, funding is closed.
-We recommend that you sign up for our newsletter (link) where we will send out a newsletter as soon as funding applications are available.
+We recommend that you sign up for our newsletter as we will send out a newsletter as soon as funding applications are available.
 To learn more about the types of projects we fund, click here. *HSD does not fund housing proposals.

 Where does your funding come from?

 Our funding comes through the State, through taxes or bonds.
 In the past we’ve worked with Transit Oriented Development funding administered by King County.
-In the future, we hope to work with the Washington legislature to identify on-going, sustainable funding sources.
+We are working with the Washington legislature to identify on-going, sustainable funding sources.
+Please watch our newsletter for information on those efforts.

 Who do you support?

 Addresses to help our unhoused neighbors?
 We want to support the neighborhood.
-Point blank.
+Period.

 What is “historic”?

 It depends on who you ask.
 Our program is not particularly focused on “official designations” by the state or city or federal government.
 The majority of both Pioneer Square and the Chinatown International District are already listed to the National Register of Historic Places, which is one definition of historic.
 Both neighborhoods are also under special design review with the city as historic districts (another definition).
-We believe that a sense of continuity, tying the current places to the past with a vision of holding that history into the future, as a place for community and culture to take place, is a more useful definition for the community-building work our board envisions.
+We believe that a sense of continuity, tying the current places to the past with a vision of holding that history into the future, as a place for people to build community and practice culture , is a more useful definition for the community-building work our board envisions.

 Yep.
 100%.
 Historic preservation creates jobs, has a significant impact beyond a project, and impacts local labor and supply chains more than new construction.
 Community and neighborhood preservation is a good economic development strategy, good housing policy, good environmental policy, and a good tourism strategy.
 These older neighborhoods are built with good infrastructure for small businesses, mixed with dense housing, with walkability and public transit in the original design.